-in Dublin in 1853, created by the liberality and public spirit operation. of Mr. Dargan, and honored by the presence of Her Majesty and the lamented Prince Consort.
+Twelve years will have elapsed since the Exhibition held in Dublin in 1853, created by the liberality and public spirit operation. of Mr. Dargan, and honored by the presence of Her Majesty and the lamented Prince Consort.
 To His late Royal High-

-Garden Company (Limited) have resolved to inaugurate national Exhibition in 1851.
-Since that epoch, urged by their Building, now approaching completion, by holding an the impetus thus imparted, and accelerated by the removal International Exhibition of Arts and Manufactures in the of nearly all financial restraints on commerce, the Manufacoperation of Artists, Manufacturers, and others, in the rapidity, and Manufacturers have eagerly appreciated the United Kingdom, the British Colonies, and Foreign Countries. advantages afforded by periodical Exhibitions in contrasting The Buildings, which are of a very comprehensive and stimulating the productions of different countries.
+The Directors of the Dublin Exhibition Palace and Winter | ness is due the suggestion and carrying out the first International Exhibition in 1851.
+Since that epoch, urged by the impetus thus imparted, and accelerated by the removal of nearly all financial restraints on commerce, the Manufacturing industry of the world has progressed with unexampled rapidity, and Manufacturers have eagerly appreciated the advantages afforded by periodical Exhibitions in contrasting and stimulating the productions of different countries.

-The death of His Royal Highness the Prince Consort are on a scale of great extent, are situate in Ornamental cast a gloom around the opening of the Exhibition of 1862.
-Pleasure Grounds within the City of Dublin, and are de- The deep distress in the cotton districts of England called signed to afford to the public, more especially to the in- the attention of Manufacturers to more urgent wants, and habitants of Dublin, an inexpensive substitute for the in-turned their wealth to more important channels.
-A sucjurious amusements of a crowded city.
-They comprise cession of bad seasons in Ireland checked the development rooms suitable for Concerts and Public Meetings, the largest of the resources of the country in no ordinary degree. being capable of containing upwards of 3,000 persons; Happily, brighter prospects seem dawning on the United Picture Galleries, Lecture Rooms, Polytechnic Museum, &c.; Kingdom; and there is every reason to hope that the pro-
+The death of His Royal Highness the Prince Consort

+cast a gloom around the opening of the Exhibition of 1862.
+The deep distress in the cotton districts of England called the attention of Manufacturers to more urgent wants, and turned their wealth to more important channels.
+A succession of bad seasons in Ireland checked the development of the resources of the country in no ordinary degree.
+Happily, brighter prospects seem dawning on the United Kingdom; and there is every reason to hope that the proposed collecting at this date, of the products of the world in an International Exhibition, may be, as similar under-65 feet high.
+The number of superficial feet at present takings have proved, of lasting benefit to Trade and Manu-

-The Exhibition will be opened in May 1865, and will remain open for a period of six months; at its close, arrange-In a building thus extensive and diversified in construction, ments will be entered into for keeping the Buildings open opportunity will be afforded for displaying to advantage, as a Permanent Exhibition, on the plan of the Crystal Palace, Sydenham; and Exhibitors who may desire to retain space will be allowed to do so on liberal terms.
+The Exhibition will be opened in May 1865, and will remain open for a period of six months; at its close, arrangements will be entered into for keeping the Buildings open as a Permanent Exhibition, on the plan of the Crystal Palace, Sydenham; and Exhibitors who may desire to retain space will be allowed to do so on liberal terms.

-A Special Committee has been appointed to carry out the various details; and, as every means will be taken within the power of the Directors to render the undertaking attractive and successful, it is trusted that all those interested in the various departments of Arts and Manufactures will aid Twelve years will have elapsed since the Exhibition held the efforts of the Committee by a timely and cordial co-
+A Special Committee has been appointed to carry out the various details; and, as every means will be taken within the power of the Directors to render the undertaking attractive and successful, it is trusted that all those interested in the various departments of Arts and Manufactures will aid the efforts of the Committee by a timely and cordial co-